xyznaveen/computing-project/README.md

-# computing-project
-Please read below carefully
+# Setting up this project

 -- Setup --